The Interstate Compact for Adult Offender Supervision (“ICAOS”) regulates the U.S. travel of people on probation.

 A transfer is never guaranteed.
 Even being accepted into college in the other state does not ensure a transfer.2

-If you violate probation by traveling out of state without permission, you may be arrested by law enforcement and extradited back to the home state.
+If you violate probation going out of state without permission, you may be arrested by law enforcement and extradited back to your home state.
 It does not matter if you are no threat to public safety.

 In Nevada, the probation department may recommend that your probation be revoked.
 This means that you would be remanded to jail.